 - Shower with soap and water (cleaning hands, arms, feet, legs, armpits and private parts) before putting on your swimsuit (and/or swim diaper, if applicable).

 Your child and anyone coming along to the pool appointment must not have (and not be recently exposed to) a contagious illness.
 Cancel your appointment if your child (or anyone coming in the pool) is ill, has had diarrhea in the last 2 weeks, or has any open cut or wound.

-Please let your therapist know if your child has a fear of water or any of the following conditions:
+Please let your therapist know if your child (or anyone who may join them in the pool) is experiencing any of the following:

-- Communicable diseases (herpes simplex viruses, which can produce cold sores and genital herpes)
+- communicable diseases (like viral cold sores or genital herpes)

-- Acute joint flare-ups (such as hemophilia or arthritis)
+- acute joint flare-ups (such as those with hemophilia or arthritis)